-What are DBQ’s?
+What are DBQ’s and are DBQ’s important?
 You might ask.
 Well, DBQ stands for Disability Benefits Questionnaire.
 The DBQ is a questionnaire that asks you specific questions about a ratable condition that you are seeking compensation for.
 They were created to streamline the process of your claim.
 It offers the most relevant information about your conditions that can be provided.
 These are filled out by your health care provider, or they are filled out during your C&P exam.

 - Diagnosis of the condition